Tanq16/backhub/README.md

   - github.com/org/repo3
 ```

+For Docker, put the config file in the mounted directory and name it `config.yaml`.

 # Using the Local Mirrors

 To use a local mirror as a Git repository source (like when you need to restore from the backup), the following can be done: